 - 3.1.
-Work with Bastrop County school districts-Bastrop, Elgin, Smithville, and McDade-in partnership with employers and business organizations, to organize and implement events and activities to raise awareness of career opportunities in the county.
+Work with Bastrop County school districts-Bastrop, Elgin, Smithville, and McDade-in partnership with employers and business organizations, to organize and implement events and activities to raise awareness of career opportunities in the County.
 Improve and expand existing events, such as the youth career fair at Bastrop Independent School District (ISD) and the Bastrop-Elgin-Smithville (BEST) career fair. - 3.2.
-Work with Bastrop County school districts to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the county.
+Work with Bastrop County school districts to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the County.
 This could include pathways in the education, transportation, business, health science, and architecture and construction career clusters. - 3.3.
-Partner with school districts to recruit Bastrop County employers to serve on their business advisory committees.
-Employers on these committees review curricula, as needed, and participate in career awareness and connections activities, such as teacher externships, internships, and other work-based learning opportunities.
+Partner with school districts to recruit Bastrop County employers to serve on their business advisory committees, to review curricula as needed, and to participate in career awareness and connections activities, such as teacher externships, internships, and other work-based learning opportunities.
 Explore the possibility of centralizing input for programs that are offered in more than one of the school districts. - 3.4.
+Create a working group of stakeholders focused on re-engaging disconnected youth in Bastrop County-this could be a subcommittee of the Untapped Populations Committee at WSRCA or a subcommittee of the Austin Opportunity Youth Collaborative (or a combination of both). - 3.5.
 Continue to work with Austin Community College (ACC) Elgin to expand course offerings related to high-demand careers in Bastrop County and to strengthen connections with Bastrop County employers.
-Teaching assistants, truck drivers, nursing assistants, automotive service technicians, and preschool teachers are at the top of the list of high-demand, entry-level occupations that require some postsecondary education but less than a bachelor's degree. - 3.5.
-Support the Bastrop EDC in its efforts to expand higher education offerings in the county and fill other training gaps in the county. - 3.6.
-Partner with the Bastrop and the Elgin EDCs and the Smithville Chamber of Commerce to attract new employers who pay above average wages in the county.
+Teaching assistants, truck drivers, nursing assistants, automotive service technicians, and preschool teachers are at the top of the list of high-demand, entry-level occupations that require some postsecondary education but less than a bachelor's degree. - 3.6.
+Support the Bastrop EDC in its efforts to expand higher education offerings in the County and fill other training gaps in the County. - 3.7.
+Partner with the Bastrop and the Elgin EDCs and the Smithville Chamber of Commerce to attract new employers who pay above average wages in the County.
 To this end, create an automotive-specific labor market profile to assist in recruiting Tesla suppliers to Bastrop County.